ferristseng/EW-L4-api-json/README.md

 ```
 import requests

-req = requests.get('...')
+res = requests.get('...')

-req.text
+res.text
 ```

 ### 3. What is JSON?

 Most Web APIs will return data in a format called JSON (another data format that is common is CSV).

-JSON data is just text that is structured in a special way (kind of like a code file).
+JSON data is just plain text that is structured in a special way, and is designed to be human-readable.

-JSON looks like very similar to a Python dictionary.
+JSON looks very similar to a Python dictionary.
 It is composed of an "Object" and "key-value" pairs.

 This is a very simple JSON "Object":